pnp/powershell/documentation/Get-PnPProvisioningTemplate.md

 ### -PersistMultiLanguageResources
 If specified, resource values for applicable artifacts will be persisted to a resource file

-Only applicable to: SharePoint Online, SharePoint Server 2019, SharePoint Server 2016

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)